Policy making & Committee (ICC) formation

 Legally compliant and culture fitted policy making.
 Formulating Internal Complaints Committee (ICC) as per POSH guidelines, define roles and responsibilities, establishing processes and systems for smooth operations of the committee.

-Conducting skill building programs for the committee (ICC) members on specific tasks / duties that members are expected to complete as a function of their role.
-Conduct awareness and familiarisation sessions for all employees.
+Conducting skill building programs for the committee (ICC) members on specific tasks / duties.
+Conducting off-line and on-line awareness and familiarisation sessions for all employees.

-Resolving disputes associated with the Prevention of Sexual Harassment Act. by conducting inquiries, conciliations and arbitrations.
-Liaisoning with external stakeholders associated with POSH.
+Resolving disputes associated with the Prevention of Sexual Harassment Act..
+Conducting inquiry and conciliation.
+Liaison with external stakeholders associated with POSH.

-Advice on all matters related to POSH functioning and on actions to be initiated.
-Equipping members of the committee to handle cases related to sexual harassment using discussions, role plays and case studies.
+Conducting mandatory quarterly meetings.
+Specialist advice & recommendations on matters related to POSH.
+Equipping members of the committee on case handling using discussions, role plays and case studies.

 Adherence to all statutory compliance under the POSH Act.
-Conducting quarterly meetings, records, reports & returns.
+Documentation, records, reports & returns as per the Act.
 Establishing guidelines and processes to adhere to statutory requirements under the Law.

 Represent management before the Labour court, Civil court and the High court on matters related to POSH.
 Certain laws laying down judgments have been rendered on the basis of successful arguments of our advocates.